top of page

 Saltfish arrived in Jamaica from the Mediterranean.
 Dried and salted fish is present throughout the world, in the Jamaican method it is so typically Mediterranean it could only have arrived from one source – the first Colonists of Jamaica, the Spanish.
 Salt Cod or Bacalao is typical in Spanish, Portuguese and Italian food and giving it to the slaves as a form of protein would have been obvious.
 While very nutritious its flavour is very strong.

 What to do with Ackee?
-While having a superb texture, it was unloved in its native West Africa, yet it grew freely in Jamaica and to starving slaves, the idea of Free Food was too hard to resist.
+Despite having a superb texture, it was unloved in its native West Africa, but in Jamaica to starving slaves, the idea of Free Food was too hard to resist.
 The question was resolved by combining Ackee with Saltfish, and some herbs and spices.
 This has produced a beloved and unique dish.
 In Jamaica Ackee and Saltfish is breakfast, but the flavours are so superb, that it stands up as a dinner entrée at Mama Blu’s.

 They can be hard to get in Australia, so if you are hunting some you can buy Ackee tins here